 OAC requires you to comply with the latest requirements outlined by government authorities regarding travel and in-person gatherings during the COVID-19 pandemic.
 See guidelines outlined in the Project and Operating Grant Recipients sections of this FAQ for guidance on cancellations or modifications to your OAC funded activities.

 - I have already submitted an application that includes travel and/or in-person gatherings that conflicts or is likely to conflict with official public safety measures.
 What should I do?

-- I have submitted an application to participate in an event (e.g. festival, conference, contact event) that may be cancelled because of COVID-19.
+- I have submitted an application to participate in an event (such as a festival, conference or contact event) that may be cancelled because of COVID-19.
 What should I do?